hpaluch/jenkins-job-builder-examples/README.md

 Requirements:

 * you must have installed, configured and running _Jenkins CI_ somewhere
+* you need to have Jenkins user with appropriate permissions as described on [JJB Configuration - Jenkins Section][jjb-conf].
-* you need to generate API Token on Jenkins UI for user with enough privileges.
+* you need to generate API Token on Jenkins UI for above user

 To install _Jenkins Job Builder_ on Debian 10 do this: